 WG Conclusion: Privacy and proxy services are to be treated the same way for the purpose of the accreditation process.

+The WG also agreed to adopt the definitions of privacy and proxy services that are in the 2013 RAA, as follows:

+"Privacy Service" means a service by which a Registered Name is registered to its beneficial user as the Registered Name Holder, but for which alternative, reliable contact information is provided by the privacy or proxy service provider for display of the Registered Name Holder's contact information in the Registration Data Service (WHOIS) or equivalent services.

+"Proxy Service" is a service through which a Registered Name Holder licenses use of a Registered Name to the privacy or proxy customer in order to provide the privacy or proxy customer use of the domain name, and the Registered Name Holder's contact information is displayed in the Registration Data Service (WHOIS) or equivalent services rather than the customer's contact information.

+In relation to the definitions of a Privacy Service and a Proxy Service, the WG makes the following additional recommendation:

+Registrars are not to knowingly accept registrations from privacy or proxy service providers who are not accredited through the process developed by ICANN.
+For non-accredited entities registering names on behalf of third parties, the WG notes that the obligations for Registered Name Holders as outlined in section 3.7.7 of the 2013 RAA would apply.
+In this regard, the WG notes that the consequence of this recommendation is that an accredited privacy or proxy service provider that is in good standing with ICANN will therefore not be liable for the actions of their customers.
+Similarly, an individual or entity that is acting as a privacy or proxy service, but that is not accredited by ICANN or not in good standing, will be considered the registrant of record, and thus responsible for the domain name registration in question.

 CATEGORY B QUESTION 1 - Should ICANN-accredited privacy/proxy service providers be required to label WHOIS entries to clearly show when a registration is made through a privacy/proxy service?

-WG Conclusion: Domain name registrations involving P/P service providers should be clearly labeled as such in WHOIS.
+WG Conclusion: To the extent feasible, domain name registrations involving P/P service providers should be clearly labeled as such in WHOIS.

 WG Notes on B-1:

 There may be various ways to implement this recommendation in order to achieve this objective; the feasibility and effectiveness of these options should be further explored as part of the implementation process.
 As an example, it was suggested that P/P service providers could be required to provide the registration data in a uniform / standard format that would make it clear that the domain name registration involves a P/P service - e.g. entering in the field for registrant information ‘Service Name, on behalf of customer’ (in the case of a proxy service this could then include a number, such as customer #512, while in the case of a privacy service it would include the actual customer name).
 Following submission of this information to the registrar, this information would then be displayed in WHOIS making it clearly identifiable as a domain name registration involving a P/P service.
+The WG noted that the feasibility of this recommendation may be affected by the fact that it may not be the P/P service provider that is responsible for entering the relevant information into WHOIS.

 CATEGORY B QUESTION 2 - Should ICANN-accredited privacy/proxy service providers be required to conduct periodic checks to ensure accuracy of customer contact information; and if so, how?